snowplow-incubator/consent-tracking-accelerator/content/modeling/modeling_1.md

 +++

 #### **Step 1:** Enable the optional consent module
-As the [advanced-analytics-for-web accelerator](https://docs.snowplow.io/accelerators/web/) is a prerequisite, it is assumed that you already have a dbt project set up to process basic web events.
+As the [advanced-analytics-for-web accelerator](https://docs.snowplow.io/accelerators/web/) is a prerequisite, it is assumed that you already have a dbt project set-up to process basic web events.

-To enable the optional consent module, add the following code snippet to your dbt_project.yml file:
+To enable the optional consent module, you must add the following code snippet to your dbt_project.yml file:

 ```yml